 In the meanwhile Johanna Rusanen has evolved to one of the most interesting Finnish dramatic sopranos of her generation.
 Her incredible vocal flexibility and strong singing technique allow her to interpret heroines of the German, as well as the Italian or Finnish opera literature.

 She made her debut as Venus (Tannhäuser) at the Tampere Opera in March 2012, produced by stage director Vilppu Kiljunen.
 Soon after that she sang the lead role Old Aliide in the world premiere of Purge by the Estonian composer Jüri Reinvere, based on the bestselling novel of Sofi Oksanen.
 Her next role debut was Turandot at the Finnish National Opera in 2013, followed by another Turandot with Maestro Pinchas Steinberg at the Teatro Regio in Turin.
 In the following season she interpreted Tosca at the Savonlinna Opera Festival and Leonora (La forza del destino) at Tampere Opera as well as her first Ortrud in Wagner's Lohengrin at the Teatro Municipal in Sao Paulo.
-In spring 2016, Rusanen celebrated her debut as Isolde at the Finnish National Opera, the same opera house that will see her first Brünnhilde in 2020 under the baton of Esa-Pekka Salonen.
-Another important debut will follow in 2021, when she sings the role of Chrysotemis in Elektra) at the Théâtre du Capitole in Toulouse.
+In spring 2016, Rusanen celebrated her debut as Isolde at the Finnish National Opera, the same opera house that will see her first Brünnhilde in 2022 under the baton of Esa-Pekka Salonen.
+In 2021, she made her debut in the role of Chrysotemis in Elektra at the Théâtre du Capitole in Toulouse.

 Her major roles also include Tatjana in Eugen Onegin, Marie in Wozzeck, Amelia in Un ballo in maschera and Donna Elvira in Don Giovanni.
 In recent years, Johanna Rusanen has won particular acclaim for her portrayals of strong women in Finnish operas, her best known performances being Riitta in The Last Temptations in Nivala (2009), Anna in Sallinen’s Ratsumies at the Savonlinna Opera Festival (2005-2006) and Aalo in The Wolf’s Bride by Pylkkänen in Helsinki (2006).